-4. Your program's competitive advantage

-- or how it is different from other programs

-drawing from the same market - such as longer

-hours, location, bilingual teachers or access to

-other family services.
+4. Your program's competitive advantage - or how it is different from other programs drawing from the same market - such as longer hours, location, bilingual teachers or access to other family services.

-For more detailed information on the components of a market study and sources of information and data, see the "Getting Ready" chapter in CICK's resource guide, Volume 1 on Developing Early Childhood Facilities.
+For more detailed information on the components of a market study and sources of information and data, see the "Getting Ready" chapter in Volume 1 of LISC's Complete Early Learning Facilities Resource Guide Series, Developing Early Childhood Facilities.